SA Ambulance Service stations

 Construction on the new station is due to start in October 2017 with completion due in late 2018.
 The expansive site also provides an opportunity for future expansion of the facilities.

-A new multi-million dollar ambulance station will be built in the heart of Adelaide’s western suburbs at Parafield Airport, on Lockheed Lane, adjacent to Kings Road.
+A new multi-million dollar ambulance station will be built in the heart of Adelaide’s northern suburbs at Parafield Airport, on Lockheed Lane, adjacent to Kings Road.
 The new station will boost response times in all directions.

 The world-class station will include modern staff accommodation, training facilities, fully-fitted staff kitchen and modern amenities such as shower facilities.